Approx. Time Difference

 U.S. citizens are allowed to travel in the Schengen area for up to 90 days without a visa.

-If you are on the quarter program, you will only have a little less than two weeks for travel before or after your program.
+If you are on the quarter program, your program is 74 days, leaving only 16 days for travel before or after your program.
 There is additional information about this in your Pre-Departure Checklist.

 The UCEAP student budget does not include funds for recreational travel abroad.